jwodder/versioningit/docs/notes.rst

   installed, but `importlib.metadata.version()` only works after the package is installed.

-- If you generate a conda package from your sdist (via a conda forge-feedstock) you likely want to include versioningit as a ``host`` dependency in your conda ``meta.yaml`` file.
+- If you generate a conda package from your sdist (e.g., for a conda-forge feedstock), you will likely want to include ``versioningit`` as a ``host`` dependency in your conda ``meta.yaml`` file.
 This is needed for the package produced from your sdist to contain the correct version number in its ``dist-info``.